4125.1 Intra-Departmental/Program/College Dual-Listed Courses

-Intra-departmental cross-listings usually take the form of undergraduate-graduate offerings.
-These courses have identical prefixes, titles, and catalog descriptions; however, the higher level course requires additional work appropriate to its graduate status.
-These courses are reviewed and approved by UCAPC and Graduate Council, respectively.
+Intra-departmental/program/college dual-listings usually take the form of undergraduate-graduate offerings.
+These courses have identical prefixes, titles, and catalog descriptions.
+However, the higher level course requires additional work appropriate to its graduate status (see UP #5310 Grading Standards for Dual-Listed Courses).
+These courses are reviewed and approved by the Undergraduate and Graduate Curriculum Committees, respectively.

-Courses may also be cross-listed across departments, either permanently or temporarily.
+Undergraduate courses may also be cross-listed across departments, programs, and colleges, either permanently or temporarily.

 Permanent Cross-Listings: Courses may be permanently cross-listed when two or more departments determine that a single course meets the standing needs of those departments.
 Whenever such a course is offered, it will be offered under all of its cross-listings.
 Permanently cross-listed courses will have identical titles, catalog descriptions, enrollment restrictions, and course attributes (e.g., Integrated Writing designation) and will use the same course syllabus.
 For ease of administration, one department will assume responsibility for a set of permanently cross-listed courses; that department will schedule course offerings, arrange for instructors, and work with partner departments or programs to adjust the schedule to maximize access for students among all the cross-listed courses.
 That department will initiate any curricular modifications and notify partner of proposed modifications.
-Permanently cross-listed courses will be reviewed and approved by UCAPC and, when appropriate, by Graduate Council.
+Permanently cross-listed courses will be reviewed and approved by the Undergraduate Curriculum Committee and, when appropriate, by the Graduate Curriculum Committee.

 Students who enroll in meets-with courses should not assume that they have earned the same type of credit as students who have enrolled through a different course that meets with their course.
 For example, if one course in a meet-with group is labeled integrated writing, this attribute is not transferable to other meets-with courses in the group unless they also are formally designated as integrated writing.
 Student should not assume they may switch their enrollment from one meets-with course to another outside of a normal drop-add period.